fraganator/archive-cache-manager/README.md

 A LaunchBox plugin which caches extracted ROM archives, letting you play games faster.
 Also allows launching individual files from archives, and loading preferred file types from an archive.

 ## New in v2.15
+* Reduced archive cache path length, avoiding path too long errors
-* Improve performance when checking many file priorities
+* Small performance improvement when checking many file priorities
-* Smart Extract uses file priority if individual ROM not previously selected
+* Smart Extract uses Priority to select file in case where individual ROM file not previously selected
-* Reduce archive cache path length if too long
+* Fix incorrect path for auto generated M3Us when Launch Path is not Default
+* Fix background thread issue when Batch Cache Games window closed while still calculating archive sizes
 * Interface tweaks
-* Fix platform launch path for auto generated M3Us

 ## Description
 When a compressed ROM (zip, 7z, rar, gz, chd, rvz, etc.) is first extracted, it is stored in the archive cache.
 The next time it is played, the game is loaded directly from the cache, virtually eliminating wait time.